Voiasis/JennyChan/README.md

 - Check user perms with moderation commands
 - Ban with optional time and/or reason
 - All commands work with bot mention
-- Music
 - Interaction commands
-- Auto open threads in #suggetions for my server

 # [Commands list](COMMANDS.md)